4.1 General context

 Many diverse descriptions of social inclusion have been provided by political and scientific papers published in Slovakia.

-Youth Report 2014 (Správa o mládeži 2014) provides definition of social inclusion of young people: it is a process ensuring that socially excluded persons or those at risk of social exclusion have been offered opportunities and possibilities helping them to fully participate in economic, social and cultural life of a society and live their everyday lives in a way, which is considered a routine.
-With regard to youth, this process may be understood also as a complex system of interventions leading to creation of opportunities for young people with fewer opportunities.
+The Slovak Youth Report 2014 (Správa o mládeži 2014) provides definition of social inclusion of young people: it is a process ensuring that socially excluded persons or those at risk of social exclusion have been offered opportunities and possibilities helping them to fully participate in economic, social and cultural life of a society and live their everyday lives in a way, which is considered a routine.
+With regard to youth, this process may be understood also as a complex system of interventions leading to the creation of opportunities for young people with fewer opportunities.